cyxx/rawgl/docs/WiiU.md

 ## Textures

 The .awt (Another World Texture ?) files are the background pictures.
-The image pixels are stored as uncompressed RGBA uncompressed (4 bytes) followed by a 12 bytes footer.
+The image pixels are stored as uncompressed RGBA (4 bytes).
+The file has a 12 bytes footer.
 Image dimensions are stored as 16 bits big endian integers (BE16).

 ```